Lawrence Winters: Biography

 While working with the NYCO, Winters also toured as a concert artist and performed in operas with companies in Europe.
 In 1949 he came to Europe for the first time, drawing particular acclaim for a recital given in Berlin.
 He also gave concert tours in Central America and in the United States Virgin Islands.
 In 1950 he joined the roster of principal baritones at the Royal Swedish Opera where he sang a number of roles for two seasons.
 In 1951, he sang the role of Porgy opposite Camilla Williams's Bess in the most complete recording of Gershwin's Porgy and Bess made up to that time.
 He made his debut with the Hamburg State Opera in 1952 reprising his role in Aida, returning there frequently through 1957.
 He made his first appearance with the New York Philharmonic singing excerpts from operas in concert in 1957.

 In 1957 Winters became a principal baritone on the roster at the Deutsche Oper Berlin where he spent most of his time performing in operas through 1961.
 He also sang in a number of roles with the Vienna State Opera and the San Francisco Opera during these years, including the title role in Carl Orff's Die Kluge, Amonasro, Fritz Kothner in Die Meistersinger von Nürnberg, Tonio, and Wolfram in Tannhäuser.
 In February 1960 he returned to Broadway as Tyree Tucker in Ketti Frings's play The Long Dream.
 One of the few non-singing roles he portrayed during his career, Winters garnered a Tony Award nomination for his performance.
 He returned for one last performance at the NYCO in 1962, portraying the role of Porgy.
-He returned to the Hamburg State Opera in 1961, working as a principal baritone with the company until his untimely death at the age of 50 in 1965.
-Winters is buried at the Ohlsdorf Cemetery.
+He returned to the Hamburg State Opera in 1961, working as a principal baritone with the company until his death at the age of 50 in 1965.
+Winters is buried at the Ohlsdorf Cemetery there.

 Family

-Lawrence Whisonant married Aida C. Bearden (maiden; 1917–2007) on June 9, 1943, in Manhattan.
+Lawrence Whisonant married Aida C. Bearden (1917–2007) on June 9, 1943, in Manhattan.
 She was a first cousin of artist Romare Bearden, who was the son of journalist and civic activist Bessye J. Bearden.
-Aida's mother was Anna Elizabeth Miller (maiden; 1878–1972).
+Aida's mother was Anna Elizabeth Miller (1878–1972).
 By way of her mother's first marriage to the Rev. Primus Priss Alston (1851–1910), Aida was a half-sister of the artist Charles Alston.